-- 1. To strengthen the problem solving ability by applying the characteristics of an objectoriented approach. - 2.
-Demonstrate adeptness of object oriented programming in developing solutions to problems demonstrating usage of data abstraction, encapsulation, and inheritance. - 3.
-To introduce object oriented concepts in C++.
+- 1. To introduce features of an object-oriented approach and their advantages. - 2.
+Demonstrate adeptness of object-oriented programming in developing solutions to problems demonstrating usage of data abstraction, encapsulation, and inheritance. - 3.
+To introduce C++ language features for implementation of object-oriented concepts.